metabase/metabase/docs/api/activity.md

 ## `GET /api/activity/recent_views`

-Get a list of 5 things the current user has been viewing most recently.
+Get a list of 100 models (cards, models, tables, dashboards, and collections) that the current user has been viewing most recently.
+Return a maximum of 20 model of each, if they've looked at at least 20.

 ---